natomendes/Starwars-Planets-Search/README.md

 This project was developed to fixate what I have learned about React, React Hooks and Context API.

 The project consists of an interface to search for information about the starwars planets.

+## How to test the application
+  - clone this repository to your local machine
+  - access the folder e run the following commands:
+    - npm instal
+    - npm start

+Obs.: To run the application you need to have node.js installed on your computer.